-Ascophyllum nodosum has been reported to survive for over 100 years in areas free from ice scour (Åberg, 1992).
-However, individual fronds are more likely to last for 15 -20 years after which they will break off, and new fronds will regenerate from the holdfast.
-The average age within populations of Ascophyllum nodosum is high, and there is little population turn over (Schiel & Foster, 2006).
-Ascophyllum nodosum takes five years to become sexually mature (Sundene 1973).
-Within a mature stand of Ascophyllum nodosum, as many as 10[°] eggs m-2 years-1 may be produced (Åberg & Pavia 1997).
-However, Dudgeon & Petraitis (2005) estimate that it will take a minimum of 13 years for an individual to replace itself.
-This is due to high mortality rates of germlings.
+Ascophyllum nodosum has been reported to survive for over 120 years in areas free from ice scour (Aberg, 1992a,b).
+However, individual fronds are more likely to last for 15 -20 years, after which they break off and new fronds grow from the holdfast.
+The average age within populations of Ascophyllum nodosum is high, and there is little population turn over (Schiel & Foster, 2006). Åberg (1992a,b) concluded that the maximum lifespan of Ascophyllum nodosum in two sites in Sweden was 40-60 years, based on demographics and modelling.
+Furthermore, Åberg (1992a,b) suggested that 10% of sub-populations could survive as long as 120 yrs and that the mean extinction time for subpopulations was ca 163 yrs, based on his models.
+Ascophyllum nodosum takes five years to become sexually mature (Sundene, 1973).
+As many as 2.5×10^9 eggs m2/year may be produced in a mature stand of Ascophyllum nodosum (Åberg & Pavia, 1997).
+However, Åberg & Pavia (1997) estimated that ca one hundred millionths of eggs survive (2 x 10-8) to become 1.5-year-old recruits (Åberg & Pavia, 1997).
+Dudgeon & Petraitis (2005) reported that germling survivorship depended on the size of the cleared area and that mortality exceeded 99.9% in the first year.
+Also, they estimated that it could take a minimum of 13 years for an individual to replace itself.
 Lazo et al. (1994) found that predation by grazers can reduce annual recruit survival rates to 0.01%.
-Other factors which affect the survival rates of recruited Ascophyllum nodosum include their susceptibility to sedimentation (Airoldi, 2003), ability to tolerate desiccation at low tide (Brawley & Johnson, 1991) and inter and intraspecific density dependent competition of germlings (Choi & Norton, 2005).
+Other factors that affect the survival rates of recruited Ascophyllum nodosum include; their susceptibility to sedimentation (Airoldi, 2003); inability to tolerate desiccation at low tide (Brawley & Johnson, 1991), and inter and intraspecific density-dependent competition of germlings (Choi & Norton,

-The investigation by Choi & Norton (2005) looks at the competitive interactions between the germlings of Ascophyllum nodosum and Fucus vesiculosus.
-Experiments undertaken on the Isle of Man and in a laboratory found that with an increasing density of germlings, growth rates of both species decreased.
+Choi & Norton (2005) examined the competitive interactions between the germlings of Ascophyllum nodosum and Fucus vesiculosus.
+Experiments undertaken on the Isle of Man and in the Iaboratory found that growth rates of both species decreased as the density of germlings increased.
 Of the two species, Ascophyllum nodosum germlings grew slower and were least competitive in mixed cultures.
 This finding was mirrored in earlier experiments undertaken by Sundene (1973).
-Sundene (1973) noted that the production of sexual cells in Ascophyllum nodosum was as rapid as it was in Fucus vesiculosus, but that is was the growth rates of Ascophyllum nodosum which led to Fucus vesiculosus being more competitive on the shore.
-Choi & Norton (2005) also found that the presence of Fucus vesiculosus increased the survival of Ascophyllum nodosum when exposed to desiccation stress.
-This showed that under different environmental conditions the presence of a mixed culture could either facilitate germling survival or lead to competitive exclusion (Choi & Norton, 2005).
-Competition is reversed in mature ecosystems where Ascophyllum nodosum plants can out-compete Fucoids (Keser et al., 1981).
+Sundene (1973) noted that the production of sexual cells in Ascophyllum nodosum was as rapid as it was in Fucus vesiculosus.
+It was the growth rate of Ascophyllum nodosum that led to Fucus vesiculosus being more competitive on the shore.
+However, Choi & Norton (2005) found that the presence of Fucus vesiculosus increased the survival of Ascophyllum nodosum when exposed to desiccation stress.
+This showed that the presence of a mixed culture could either facilitate germling survival or lead to competitive exclusion under different environmental conditions (Choi & Norton, 2005).
+Competition is reversed in mature ecosystems where Ascophyllum nodosum plants can out-compete fucoids (Keser et al., 1981).